scieloorg/PC-Programs/docs/source/markup.rst

 ======

-- single-user program, built in Visual Basic for Application Word, to descentralized use in any workstation.
+- single-user program, built in Visual Basic Application for Word, to descentralized use in any workstation.

-   Its installation can be done in distinct computer, others than [wiki:en_SciELO_Metodologia_Conceitos#servidorLocal local server].
+- Its installation can be done in several computers, others than `local server <concepts.html#local-server>`_.

-- tool to identify bibliographic elements in the articles and texts, according to [wiki:SciELO_DTD DTD SciELO], based on standard ISO 8879-1986 (SGML - Standard Generalized Markup Language) and ISO 12083-1994 (Electronic Manuscript Preparation and Markup).
+- tool to identify bibliographic elements in the articles and texts, according to SciELO DTD for `article <dtd.html#article>`_ and for `text <dtd.html#text>`_, based on standard ISO 8879-1986 (SGML - Standard Generalized Markup Language) and ISO 12083-1994 (Electronic Manuscript Preparation and Markup).

 With this program, the user can:

 - open the articles or text files
 - identify the bibliographic elements in the file, by select them with the mouse or keyboard and then tagging them, according DTD
 - markup bibliographics references semiautomatically
-- validate the markup according to [wiki:SciELO_DTD DTD SciELO]
+- validate the identification according to article `<dtd.html#article>`_ and for `text <dtd.html#text>`_
-- generate XML PMC [http://dtd.nlm.nih.gov/publishing/3.0/].
-Read the instructions given by [wiki:en_MarkupPubMedCentral PubMed Central].
+- generate PMC XML (under development) `http://dtd.nlm.nih.gov/publishing/3.0/`.
+Read the instructions given by `Markup PMC <markup_pmc.html>`_.
+- validate PMC XML
 - preview the text generated from XML PMC

 Before using the Markup